 The no logs policy and strong encryption via OpenVPN, PPTP and L2TP/IPsec protocols, along with an automatic kill switch make for a genuinely private and secure experience.

 However, the price might be the one fly in the VPN ointment.
 It doesn’t come with the benefit of a free trial, but you do get a 7-day money-back guarantee.
 The 1-year subscription is the most popular choice, and the best one in our books.
 The packages available are:

 Most secure torrenting VPN

 Number of servers: 4331 | Server locations: 62 | IP addresses: N/A | Maximum devices supported: 6

 When talking about VPN security, NordVPN is one of the first names that springs to mind.
 You get an ultra-secure connection with support for IKEv2/IPsec, OpenVPN, PPTP, and L2TP protocols, plus there’s a certain number of ‘Double VPN’ servers which actually pass your data through two separate VPN servers for extra security.

-Still, NordVPN has very reasonable pricing, and there's a free 3-day trial (hidden away in the FAQ).
-You have three plans available, all with a 30-day money-back guarantee.
-The 1-year plan is clearly the best choice in terms of pure value for money.
+NordVPN has very reasonable pricing – save for the monthly plan, which is one of the more expensive offerings around – and there's a free 3-day trial.
+You have four plans available, all with a 30-day money-back guarantee.
+The three-year plan is clearly the best choice in terms of pure value for money.
 The packages available are: